chaudatascience/channel_adaptive_models/README.md

 `echo WANDB_API_KEY=your_wandb_key >> .env`

-Otherwise, change `use_wandb` to False in configs/morphem70k/logging/wandb.yaml to disable Wandb.
+Otherwise, change `use_wandb` to False in `configs/morphem70k/logging/wandb.yaml` to disable Wandb.

 # Dataset
 The dataset can be found at https://doi.org/10.5281/zenodo.7988357

+Download the dataset, and modify the folder path in `configs/morphem70k/dataset/morphem70k_v2.yaml` and `configs/morphem70k/eval/default.yaml`.

+Copy `medadata/morphem70k_v2.yaml`` file to the dataset folder that you have just downloaded.
+This particular file is simply a merged version of the metadata files (`enriched_meta.csv`) from three sub-datasets within your dataset folder.
+It will be utilized by `datasets/morphem70k.py` to load of the dataset.

 # Training